Local Fr\'echet functional regression in manifolds from time-correlated bivariate curve data: Simulation study

-This section illustrates the performance of the proposed extrinsic local linear Fr\'echet curve predictor in Section \ref{lefr0}.
-The response is generated in the time-varying tangent space, from the projected log--mapped regressor curve observations, with respect to the common eigenfunction system of the matrix autocorrelation operator, and the vector Gaussian Hibertian strong white noise autocovariance operator, involved in the formulation of the functional linear model in the time-varying tangent space.
-Specifically, we first apply the simulation algorithm implemented in \cite{Torresetal2024}, to generate the regressor curve process, which is log--mapped into the time-varying tangent space, and projected into its eigenfunction system in $\mathbb{H}.$ The curve response values in the sphere are obtained from the projected functional linear model in the time-varying tangent space, by applying the exponential map (with origin at the regressor empirical Fr\'echet curve mean) to the time-varying truncated Karhunen-Lo\'eve expansion of the log-mapped response process in $\mathbb{H}.$ The empirical extrinsic local linear Fr\'echet curve predictor is also computed via the exponential map, from the projected empirical weighted Fr\'echet means (\ref{ev}), whose weights involve the empirical weighted moments of the time-varying RFPC scores of the regressor process (see also equations (\ref{s2302f})--(\ref{s2302h})).
+From (\ref{ev}), the empirical extrinsic local linear Fr\'echet curve predictor is computed via the exponential map.
+Its weights involve the empirical weighted moments of the time-varying RFPC scores of the regressor process (see also equations (\ref{s2302f})--(\ref{s2302h})).
 Figure \ref{Fig:1.9bb}-top displays the original response curve values, and their extrinsic local linear Fr\'echet curve regression estimation at the bottom.

-Our empirical analysis of the absolute geodesic functional errors associated with the implemented extrinsic local linear Fr\'echet spherical curve predictor also incorporates the empirical parametric fitting of the bandwidth given by $B_{n}=(log(n))^{-1/\beta },$ leading to the bandwidth parameter interval $(0.8585, 0.862)$ for $n=100$ and $\beta =10$ (see Figure \ref{Fig:1.10bb}).
-Specifically, the numerical results in this section illustrate the quality of the extrinsic local linear Fr\'echet curve predictions depending on the bandwidth parameter values, and the manifold curve candidate set to compute the projected empirical weighted Fr\'echet means in the time--varying tangent space.
-In Figure \ref{Fig:1.10bb} we have summarized these numerical results in terms of the maximum over the $n=100$ sampled times of the supremum norms of the empirical mean absolute geodesic functional errors based on $50$ repetitions.